Top 10 Cambodian Street Food: A Culinary Adventure

 QuantityIngredientPreparation

-1 cupSticky riceSoaked 4 hours
+1 cupSticky riceSoaked for 4 hours

 1/2 cupRed beansCooked